TheraForge/OTFMagicBox/README.md

 I always found the architecture pattern is good to use, but we should not strictly follow an architecture pattern in our project.
 Not every architecture pattern is good enough to give you everything, there are cons & pros of every architecture pattern. if we have a lot of modules in our project, we can decide the architecture pattern according to the module also.
 Some module suits well with MVVM, but maybe your new module will not work well with MVVM, so instead use another architecture pattern like MVP, VIPER.
 So we should not completely rely on a single architecture pattern, instead, we can check it according to the module also.

-So, in OTFMagicBox we are using MVVM as it fullfils all our  requirements.
+So, in OTFMagicBox we are using MVVM as it fulfills all our  requirements.
 MVVM is the industry-recognized software architecture pattern that overcomes all drawbacks of MVP and MVC design patterns.
 MVVM suggests separating the data presentation logic(Views or UI) from the core business logic part of the application.